 As well as the Library itself, the site boasts a quite massive statue of the man.
 There’s also a beautiful Chapel and Restaurant, gardens, cemetery, and accommodation.

 The Library does suggest that you join an informal tour and times states on the chalkboard outside.
-We didn’t have time for this, so had a quick creep around inside.
-There was a single person inside and I promise we were really quiet for the five minutes we were there.
+We didn’t have time, so we had a quick look inside.
+There was a single person there and I promise we were really quiet.

 I imagine the tours are far more informative than creeping around on your own.
 However, sneaking around was rather fun as the floorboards are noisy and I felt a bit like a burglar.